mJaiswal/Communication-Network-2-CDN-Project/README.md

 • Location of contents might change over time (insertion and deletion of contents at different locations).

-• Links connecting network elements have a probability of loss equal to p.• The network service to be provided has the basic primitive get(content_ID), and should be realized as a packet datagram type design rather than a connection oriented design (i.e. the content-ID is explicitly provided in the packet datagram and used by the network to route the query).
+• Links connecting network elements have a probability of loss equal to p.

+• The network service to be provided has the basic primitive get(content_ID), and should be realized as a packet datagram type design rather than a connection oriented design (i.e. the content-ID is explicitly provided in the packet datagram and used by the network to route the query).